hammerlab/cycledash/DEVELOP.md

 #### Perceptual Diff Testing

 CycleDash uses dpxdt for perceptual diff testing.
-To update the reference screenshots:
+To update the reference screenshots, start Postgres on your machine and run:

 ```
 source venv/bin/activate